Srishti0610/AI_Expense8/readme.txt

 The DLS asks for user input for the depth limit

-There are helper functions to perform sort, calculate heuristics and check for moves
+There are helper functions to perform sorting, calculate heuristics, and check for moves

 Example to run the code: